 Estrogen is stored in fatty tissues and being overweight can be a major cause of excess estrogen.
 Estrogen in excess may cause risks to the ovaries.
 Being underweight can also adversely affect your health.
 Basically, being on the two extreme ends of the weighing scale i.e., overweight or underweight can trigger early menopause.

 However, the good news is that weight is something we can control, and maintaining your weight is one of the easiest ways to balance hormones.
-Exercising, eating healthy, avoiding cigarettes, getting enough sleep, and managing your stress levels can help in maintaining a
+Exercising, eating healthy, avoiding cigarettes, getting enough sleep, and managing your stress levels can help in maintaining a healthy weight.

 6. Keep Your Bones Healthy